9th March 2026

 How does a shower trap work?

-There are several types of shower trap, including the shower drain P trap.
+There are several types of shower traps, including the shower drain P-trap.
 However, S-shaped traps are the most popular choice.
 The main difference between these types of shower drain solutions is the width of the tray and the flow rate.

 You might be surprised, but the answer is yes.
 Shower waste traps are designed in a way to always have a little water sitting in the shower tray in order to prevent any malodorous gasses from the sewer to enter your bathroom.